Feature #495

 However, I would be very interested to hear a description of a scenario where these commands represent a privacy vulnerability in and of themselves.
 One of the things I have learned as I have been working on Privacy Browser is that things that I didn't originally think were privacy problems can be abused to compromise privacy.
 So, I am always open to the wisdom of other people regarding why certain commands need to be blocked.

-Updated by privacybrowser user about 5 years ago
+Updated by privacybrowser user over 5 years ago

 Well, I was discussing two different tracking vectors in one issue which I know I shouldn't, but the general theme is the same...